open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Washing Machine Mechanics/washing_machine_mechanics.md

     suffix: m/s
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Washing Machine Mechanics
+        title: Washing Machine Mechanics
-    params_m: 2
-    params_r: 2
+      m: 3
+      r: 3
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A washing machine works by rotating the drum about a horizontal axis in a vertical plane.
 For thorough cleaning, detergent is sprayed from tiny holes in the surface of the drum.

 ## Question Text

 Determine the minimum speed v for which the drum has to spin to ensure the clothes remain in contact with the drum for maximum detergent absorption.
-Treat the clothes as a single particle with mass, m = {{ params_m }}.
-The effective radius of the drum is r = {{ params_r }}.
+Treat the clothes as a single particle with mass, m = {{ params.m }}.
+The effective radius of the drum is r = {{ params.r }}.
 Assume the clothes do not slip relative to the drum anywhere along the circular motion.

 ### Answer Section